www.fish-uk.com logo

 Chewed maggots

 If you get chewed maggots shorten the hook length or move the bottom shot nearer to the hook.
-If this don't work try hooking the maggot in the middle (handlebar style)
+If this doesn't work try hooking the maggot in the middle (handlebar style)

 Flavours & Colourings

-When your wife or partner goes to your local supermarket surprise her and say, ' Wait a minute, I'll come and help you darling'. (hee hee).
+When your husband/wife or partner goes shopping to your local supermarket surprise her/him and say, ' Wait a minute, I'll come and help you darling'. (ha ha).
 When you get there have a look round the food flavours & colouring shelves.
-There is loads and they are a lot cheaper than the commercial ones just for anglers.
-I use mainly vanilla and I've had good success.
+There are loads and they are a lot cheaper than the commercial ones sold in tackle shops just for anglers.
+I use mainly vanilla, curry powder and turmeric and I've had good success with them.
 For red colour I use cochineal.
 Also try custard powder in with your maggots.
 It lumps up a bit but don't worry about this.

 Lack of bites